 Another way to spin it could be:

 This “add-on” probably does not work.
 Why?
-Because even though one very well might believe that meat could be cheaper if it came from China, one might not as easily believe that such a food item would be healthy, or tasty, if it came thousands of miles away.
+Because even though one very well might believe that meat could be cheaper if it came from China, one might not as easily believe that such a food item would be very healthy, or tasty, if it came thousands of miles away. [note 1]

 So buying locally instead, one might use something like this:

-Although we cannot remove our “belief bricks” from our “belief wall”, we can do the second next best thing, namely using some of these “add-on” techniques.
+Although it may not be so easy to remove our “belief bricks” from our “belief wall”, we can do the second next best thing, namely to use some of these “add-on” techniques.

 By “adding on” sentences and phrases to our already existing beliefs, we can “soften” and “downplay” them.